La Dolce Vita: Portugal Exploration

 continue on your way to the Algarve – the ever-popular summer destination for Portuguese and foreigners alike.
 It is also home to increasing numbers of non-Portuguese residents; many from the U.K., countries in Europe, and the U.S. Soon you will see what they love so much about it.

 First is Faro, on the Southern Coast, the regional capital of the Algarve.
 Faro has an international airport which makes it convenient if this becomes home.

 You can see Tavira, Albufeira, Portimao, and other towns to give you an idea of the region.

 Then it’s a short drive to Lagos, an increasingly popular retirement and vacation spot.

-Once in Lisbon, we’ll have some time for last minute shopping and to enjoy a bit more of the city, before…
+Once in Lisbon, you’ll have some time for last minute shopping and to enjoy a bit more of the city, before…

 Whether you’re into natural scenic beauty, history, culture and arts, food and wine, or you enjoy people, Portugal will be a pleasure.
 It can also be a practical choice to live and work abroad or retire and live well.

 Are you interested in making the move to Portugal?
 Please contact us HERE

 For all things going offshore, please make sure to download a copy of The Ultimate Guide to Going Offshore

 We hope you enjoyed our article on La Dolce Vita: Portugal Exploration.
 For more information on 2nd residency and passports, you can contact us HERE